How to Set Boundaries in a New Relationship

 Boundaries are important in relationships – whether it be a new relationship, marriage, or even friendships.
 To have a healthy and happy relationship, setting boundaries is essential especially if you’re in a new relationship or are considering the idea of one.
 Romance, in the early stages of dating, can be exciting but to keep the relationship failing it is important to clearly define boundaries.

 The initial stage of dating is the best time to start setting boundaries.
-To ensure a comfortable and healthy relationship, you need to learn to effectively communicate what your limits are and what is acceptable, what’s not.
+To ensure a comfortable and healthy relationship, you need to learn to effectively communicate what your limits are and what is acceptable, and what’s not.

 Don’t forget, communication is important.
 Being honest from the beginning will ensure that your relationship is strong and dependable.